 In 1931, plans began for a new art building to house the expanding collection.
 The Fine Arts Building opened in 1935 and remains the home of the collection.
 In January 1991, the gallery's official name became the Ball State University Museum of Art.

 Construction to expand the museum began in 2000.
-The $8.5 million project added 5,230 square feet to the facility, doubling the number of works of art displayed.
+The $8.5 million project added 5,230 square feet to the facility and doubled the number of works of art displayed.
 The newly renovated museum opened in September 2002.